How do I discover accounts to follow on Mastodon and the Fediverse?

 ↩ Back to the front page

 • Servers of all sizes talk to each other to form a single giant network, and people can follow each other regardless of which server they are on.
-You don’t need to be on a large server to get lots of follows and followers.
+You don’t need to be on the largest server to follow your friends.

 • Smaller servers usually have a friendlier community atmosphere on their Local timelines, while the Local timeline on large servers is an unreadable firehose.